atomton/ATMHud/README.md

 ##**** Modifications, David Hoerl 2011-2014 ****

-The reason I adopted this HUD is because it looks so nice, and it offered a wide range of customization options.
-Along with that is a large number of optional delegate messages that allow you to track (and modify) the view as the user takes actions.
+The reason I adopted this HUD is because it looks so nice, and it offered a wide range of customization options as well as the ability to get a slew of delegate messages as the HUD was presented and dismissed.
+Along with those you can get messages when the user taps within, or outside, the HUD.

 I needed needed ARC, so I forked the project.
 My initial changes:

  * ARCified
+ * Modern syntax, default setters (no @synthesize)
- * more properties exposed
+ * more of the existing properties exposed along with some new ones
  * blockDelegate along with or for use without the traditional 'delegate'  callbacks
  * sound can be compiled out of the framework if you aren't using it (assuming most do not.)
  * converted to build error/warning free on iOS7 (required constant changes, many changes to UIKit extensions to NSString
  * 64 bit clean
+ * handles view rotation (was a bug on original repository, unsure if I fixed it or not)

+##Futures:

+iOS7  circular determinate progress indicator (just ask for it!)

 ##History:

-#3.0.0 - 2/11/2014
+#3.0.0 - 2/20/2014

  * Added a Podspec to CocoaPods for this version
  * Font now uses UIFont ' preferredFontForTextStyle:UIFontTextStyleSubheadline''